- Listed companies are responsible for 40% of climate-warming emissions

 As we approach the crucial COP26 climate summit, our findings should give further impetus to investor and company action on climate change.
 They are also of relevance to regulators, many of which are currently developing finance sector frameworks to align with national net zero commitments.

-We begin by setting out four key findings.
+We begin by setting out three key findings.
 We then set out the methodology and some of the key assumptions.
 We conclude by highlighting the implications for COP26 and beyond.

 1. Listed companies are responsible for 40% of global GHG emissions